somnat/Hindi-word-prosody/README.md

 - - python input.py

 #### Step 2 will generate GUI and user can feed the words or files as input and the output will generated in GUI as well as in the form a text file.

+#### Step 3 for batch mode the please click on the fileinputoutput button and choose your file.
+Your file should contain only one word per line.